joyboseroy/bengal-dharma-corpus/README.md

 **Script boundaries limit cross-script comparisons.** Character n-grams cannot bridge Devanagari and Bengali script.
-A similarity of 0.02 between Sanskrit Buddhist texts and Baul Bengali is partly a measurement artifact, not purely a historical finding.
+A similarity of 0.02 between Sanskrit Buddhist texts and Baul Bengali is partly a measurement artifact.

 **The Charyapada corpus is very small.** The 47 surviving padas are only 843 tokens.

-Similarity calculations with such a small document are less stable than with larger corpora.
+**Several large Bengali text files contain modern commentary.** The Candidas, Bhakti Rasamrita Sindhu, and Chaitanya Charitamrita files are archive.org full-text dumps that include scholarly introductions and footnotes alongside the original verses.
+Token counts reflect the full file, not just the verse content.

-**Similarity is not the same as transmission.** High cosine similarity between two traditions shows shared vocabulary but does not prove historical borrowing.
-The same vocabulary could arise from a common source, parallel development, or genre conventions shared across Indian devotional literature.
+**Similarity is not the same as transmission.** High cosine similarity shows shared vocabulary but does not prove historical borrowing.

-**The term lists are manually constructed.** The Buddhist and Shakta term lists reflect my judgment about which words belong to each tradition.
-Many terms (tara, sahaja, tantra, dakini) have been used in both traditions and their classification is disputed.
+**The term lists are manually constructed** and reflect subjective judgments about which words belong to which tradition.

-**No statistical significance testing.** The similarity scores are point estimates with no confidence intervals or hypothesis tests.
-Future work should add bootstrap resampling to establish whether observed differences are statistically meaningful.
+**No statistical significance testing.** Similarity scores are point estimates without confidence intervals.
+Bootstrap resampling is planned for a future version.

-**The Ramprasad OCR has 5 to 10 percent character error rate.** This may affect specific term counts but is unlikely to change the tradition-level ratios significantly.
+**Ramprasad OCR has 5 to 10 percent character error rate.**

 ---

 ## What the Results Suggest (with appropriate caution)

-The analysis is consistent with (but does not prove) the historically argued Buddhist to Shakta transmission in Bengal.
-Specifically:
+1. The Buddhist-Shakta vocabulary overlap is specific to the Buddhist-Shakta transmission chain, not a general property of Sanskrit devotional literature.
+   The Gitagovinda (Vaishnava Sanskrit, 12th century) has zero similarity to Shakta Kali, while Bridge Tara texts (Buddhist-Shakta, same century) have 0.54 similarity.
+This is the strongest evidence the corpus provides.

-1. Within the Sanskrit tradition, texts associated with the Brihannilatantra show measurably more Shakta vocabulary than Buddhist vocabulary, even though they are nominally Tara texts.
-This matches the historical identification of the Brihannilatantra as a key site of Buddhist to Shakta absorption.
+2. Within the Sanskrit tradition, three Brihannilatantra Tara texts show Shakta vocabulary at 2 to 4 times the density of Buddhist vocabulary, measuring the vocabulary migration in specific texts.

-2. The Bridge Tara tradition sits at vocabulary parity between Buddhist and Shakta, which is consistent with its role as a transitional layer.
+3. The Bridge Tara tradition sits at vocabulary parity between Buddhist and Shakta, consistent with its role as the transitional layer.

-3. Ramprasad Sen's Kali songs preserve significant Tara vocabulary, supporting the view that Tara and Kali were treated as forms of the same goddess in 18th-century Bengal.
+4. Ramprasad Sen's Kali songs preserve significant Tara vocabulary six centuries after the Pala monasteries were destroyed.

-4. The Sanskrit Buddhist tradition has very low lexical overlap with Baul Bengali, suggesting the transmission from Buddhism to Baul ran through the vernacular Charyapada tradition rather than the Sanskrit textual tradition.
+5. Both the Buddhist Sahajiya chain (Charyapada) and the Vaishnava Bengali chain contribute to Baul vocabulary, with the Buddhist chain marginally stronger.

 ---

 ## Files in This Repository

 ```
-analyze_corpus.py          Main analysis script
+analyze_corpus.py              Main analysis script (handles .txt, .htm, .pdf)
-patch_v3.py                Supplementary analysis with normalized scores
+patch_v3.py                    Supplementary: normalized term scores, Devanagari subset
+generate_hf_tables.py          Generates HuggingFace dataset CSV tables
 charyapada_core.txt            Clean reconstruction of the 47 Charyapada padas
 ocr_ramprasad_v2.sh            Shell script for OCR of the Ramprasad PDF
 corpus_analysis_results.txt    Full per-document term counts
-similarity_matrix.csv      Full pairwise cosine similarity matrix (50x50)
+similarity_matrix.csv          Full pairwise cosine similarity matrix (75x75)
 corpus_pca_plot.png            PCA visualization of the corpus
 ```

-The full text corpus files (Sanskrit stotras, Ramprasad OCR, Lalon songs, Gitanjali) are not included in this repository due to copyright considerations for modern editions.
-Sources are documented in the script comments.
+The full text corpus files are not included in this repository due to copyright considerations for modern editions.
+Sources are documented in the script comments and in the HuggingFace dataset card.

 ---